 After almost a year since the COVID-19 pandemic hit, the world of work has changed drastically.
 The thought of life coming back to normal is tempting but is it realistic?
+Many of us are ready to get back into working away from home and back in the office, but for others, this is the new normal.
+Especially those who have significantly suffered from the virus and are unable to go back to working in the manner that they really enjoy.
 The real answer might be found in the ability to adapt and to find normal in this new reality.

 Millions of people have started to work from home, and this situation even if contrasted seems to have conquered the labour market.
 After the rise of digital nomads, we are now facing the rise of a new tribe of remote workers: the hybrid workers.